mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ### **Primal Path (3rd Level)**

 At 3rd level, you choose a path that shapes the nature of your rage.
-Choose the Path of the Berserker or the Path of the Totem Warrior (both detailed at the end of the class description).
+The Path of the Berserker is detailed below.
+Additional primal paths such as the Path of the Totem Warrior can be found in the *Player's Handbook*.
 Your choice grants you features at 3rd level and again at 6th, 10th, and 14th levels.

 ### **Ability Score Improvement (4th, 8th, 12th, 16th, 19th)**